Why Sky Pond Trail in Rocky Mountain National Park is One of the Best Hikes In Colorado

 One of the mistakes that I made when planning this trip was driving so early in the morning to get to the trailhead.
 While many people are ok with that, I’m not a morning person and would have preferred to spend the night at Estes Park and then meet my friends on the trail after a 15 or 20 minute drive into the park versus an hour and half from Denver.

 There are a number of nice places that you can stay in Estes Park, a small mountain town at the base of Rocky Mountain National Park.
-The Stanley Hotel being the most notable place because of the movie The Shining-it’s also haunted so I prefer to stay somewhere else.
+The Stanley Hotel being the most notable place because of the movie The Shining.
+It’s also haunted, so I prefer to stay somewhere else.
 The YMCA of the Rockies has affordable accommodation on a beautiful facility but it’s not luxury accommodation.

-Is a magical experience.
-It shouldn’t just be a day trip but a whole experience of enjoying Rocky Mountain National Park and the town of Estes Park.
 Each time I go on a hike I’m not sure what to expect.
 Sky Pond Trail exceeded my expectations and I’m so excited to explore it again sometime soon.

 For more Colorado adventures: